Jinglefruit/PokeTeamCards/README.md

 Balatro mod which adds ALL pokemon as face card options.
 There are 1736 new suit skin options, each with a combination of 3 pokemon and a colour setting for the vanilla rank cards.
 If you use other mods which adds new ranks (eg 0, pi or 21s), you will need to pick a suit option which matches the base game style to fit in with the other mod.

-This is a purely texture adding mod, compatible with everything as this adds additional options in settings.
-Initially made to supplement the Pokermon mod, but works with vanilla and other mods.
+Every pokemon and most forms are available, in roughly 100 options per suit, each with several sub options.
 Each option has at least one low contrast version matching the base game, and most have a high contrast version or a reasonably close match.
 There are also many additional colour choices, largely to match the pokemon or it's type.

-Every pokemon and most forms are available, in roughly 100 options per suit, each with several sub options.
-There is a Random option at the end which randomly selects 4 designs each time you load the game, with at least one guaranteed to match the Low Contrast Mode from the base game.
+There is an extra Random option at the end which randomly selects 4 designs each time you load the game, with at least one guaranteed to match the Low Contrast Mode from the base game.
 Check it often enough and maybe you'll find a secret option or two. ;)

 Future Plans:
 No significant additions planned, but I do intend on changing the menu system to be a bit easier to find Pokemon that are on multiple options.